sergeyzolotukhin/infrastructure/cv/01-summary.md

 I love to follow best practices, patterns and architecture styles, includes OOP SOLID, GOF, GRASP, EIP, Clean Code, DDD, CQRS, Microservice and so on.
 I like XP practices, including TDD and BDD.
 But I strictly trust the following phrase "the best code is a code that is not written".
+Also, I am a strictly goal-oriented guy, I complitly dis-agree with overengineering without strictly justifications form a bussiness point of view or from a technical point of view.

 As a hobby, I like to play with cloud technologies, includes Kubernetes, Aws EC2, S3, VPC, ECS and so on.